vfanjul/proteomics_results_analysis/README.md

 # proteomics_results_analysis
-Tools to analyze results from proteomics experiments
+Tools to analyze results from proteomics experiments.
+This repository has been created by Víctor Fanjul, PhD.